jserv/mini-arm-os/README.md

     - Formatting all the ".c" and ".h" files in [Linux style](https://github.com/jserv/mini-arm-os/blob/master/coding-style.txt),excluding the cmsis sub-module.

 **STM32-P103(QEMU)**
-  - `make STM32P103.bin`
+  - `make p103` or `make target PLAT=p103`
-    - Build "STM32P103.bin"
+    - Build "p103.bin"
   - `make qemu`
-    - Build "STM32P103.bin" and run QEMU automatically.
+    - Build "p103.bin" and run QEMU automatically.
   - `make qemu_GDBstub`
-    - Build "STM32P103.bin" and run QEMU with GDB stub and wait for remote GDB automatically.
+    - Build "p103.bin" and run QEMU with GDB stub and wait for remote GDB automatically.
   - `make qemu_GDBconnect`
     - Open remote GDB to connect to the QEMU GDB stub with port:1234(the default port).

 **STM32F429i-Discovery(physical device)**
-  - `make STM32F429.bin`
+  - `make f429disco` or `make target PLAT=f429disco`
-    - Build "STM32F429.bin"
+    - Build "f429disco.bin"
   - `make flash`
-    - Build "STM32F429.bin" and flash the binary into STM32F429 with st-link toolchain.
+    - Build "f429disco.bin" and flash the binary into STM32F429 with st-link toolchain.
   - `make erase`
-    - Sometimes,the STM32F429 will not be able to flash new binary file,then you will need this with st-link toolchain.
+    - Sometimes,the STM32F429i-Discovery will not be able to flash new binary file,then you will need this with st-link toolchain.
     - Erase the entire flash on STM32F429.
   - `make gdb_ST-UTIL`
     - Using GDB with ST-LINK on STM32F429.